Wuhu Anhui, China Travel Guide

 Local bakeries and street stalls have a range of sweet and savory buns and pastries.

-High-end dining experiences within luxury accommodations such as the Hilton or DoubleTree.
+High-fine dining experiences within luxury accommodations like the Hilton or DoubleTree.

 Numerous options with a diverse array of Chinese cuisines (Anhui, Sichuan, Cantonese).